John and Gerry's Orchids of Britain and Europe

 Ophrys sitiaca

-basin, Anatolia and Crete.
-It's a member of the O. omegaifera group and takes its name from
+This is one of the eastern Mediterranean's rarer Ophrys occurring only in the eastern Aegean basin, Anatolia and Crete.
+It's a member of the O. omegaifera group and takes its name from Sitia, this being the district of Crete from where it was first described in 1988.

-is generally but not unanimously held to be very early ( January to March ).
-In theory O. sitiaca should be finished on Lesbos before O. pelinea starts and on Crete O. omegaifera will still be some 3 weeks away from flowering by the time O. sitiaca is dead and gone.
-Delforge himself asserts that O. sitiaca has a huge range of variation and can exhibit characteristics of both its O. omegaifera and its O. fusca lineage.
-This species needs work !
+The most reliable guide to identification is flowering time, which is generally but not unanimously held to be very early (January to March).
+O. sitiaca should be finished in the eastern Aegean before O. pelinaea starts and on Crete O. omegaifera will appear some three weeks after O. sitiaca has expired.
+This taxon is widely acknowledged as a difficult and variable taxon that can exhibit strong characteristics of both its O. fusca and O. omegaifera lineage.

 .